Header Image

 • Organizational difficulties and the inability to keep appointments can be consequences of the stress of tackling priority problems.

 Not all stress/ADHD symptoms have a direct stress benefit themselves.
-Some are merely nature’s accepted consequences of the stress benefits of other symptoms, which are so beneficial that the associated disadvantages are outweighed.
+Some are merely nature’s accepted Consequences of stress benefits of other symptoms that are so beneficial that the associated disadvantages are outweighed.
 Otherwise, these stress symptoms would probably have disappeared long ago due to a lack of sufficient stress benefits.

-In contrast, symptoms of other mental disorders are often dysfunctional because they offer no immediate benefit.
+In contrast, symptoms of other mental disorders are often dysfunctional as they do not provide any immediate benefit.

 Depression, for example, cannot help to combat the stressor.
 It is doubtful whether accepting the loss could be functionally useful in order to avoid unnecessary energy loss.
 Lack of drive and hopelessness, symptoms of depression, do not help to combat a stressor.